 Using sockets with OpenSSL

 App Engine supports native Python OpenSSL for the Python 2.7 runtime.
-You

-must configure your
+You must configure your

-app.yaml file to load the ssl library, as
+app.yaml file to load the ssl library, as described in

 If you import